timebertt/talk-credentials-rotation/content/04-summary.md

 ## Key Takeaways

-- rotate static credentials in two steps
+- rotate static credentials in two phases
 - use bundles in between
 - implemented for Kubernetes as workload, concept is applicable to most workloads

 notes:

-- where short-lived credentials not possible, rotate static one in two steps
+- where short-lived credentials not possible, rotate static one in two phases
 - bundles -> disruption-free
 - applicable to other workloads